gadetmartin/Portfolio/Projects/Master HCI/NaWatch/README.md

 ### Project Description

-The goal of this project was to design a wearable device used for transport and commute.
-We design a watch that enhance commuting experience by providing real-time transit update, collaborative tools, on the spot translation lense and route sharing.
+The goal of this project was to design a wearable device for transport and commuting.
+We designed a watch that enhances the commuting experience by providing real-time transit updates, collaborative tools, on-the-spot translation lens, and route sharing.

 ### Document Descriptions